X-Men Blue: "Surviving the Experience"

 Following an invasion of Earth by the Poisons, which results in Jean being resurrected, the X-Men search for Jimmy, who was taken over by one of the last surviving Poisons.
 They track him to the woods where they try to break through to Jimmy and encourage him to fight against the Poison which is controlling him but they are interrupted by Daken who announces that Magneto has sent him to assassinate Jimmy.
 Jean lets Jimmy go off to find himself.
-Searching for Emma, Magneto attacks several Hellfire Club parties and kills everyone in attendance.
+Searching for Emma Frost, Magneto attacks several Hellfire Club parties and kills everyone in attendance.
 The X-Men investigate, shocked that Magneto is capable of such things but Bloodstorm explains that, while the X-Men were in space, Magneto was forced to kill some of the mind-controlled mutants he had sworn to protect and that he is now seeking revenge on those that caused it.
-The X-Men track Emma to France and offer to help protect her from Magneto, who subsequently attacks with powers enhanced using mutant growth hormone.
-After they help Emma escape, it becomes clear that Magneto is too powerful for the X-Men and, not wanting to kill the team he had mentored, Magneto leaves.
+The X-Men track Frost to France and offer to help protect her from Magneto, who subsequently attacks with powers enhanced using mutant growth hormone.
+After they help Frost escape, it becomes clear that Magneto is too powerful for the X-Men and, not wanting to kill the team he had mentored, Magneto leaves.
 Jean meets with her adult self and the two speak about their various resurrections.
 The younger Jean expresses her wish that they would have had more time to get to know one another but that the time-displaced X-Men must return to their original time soon.
 She expresses her sadness that their minds must all be erased of their experiences in the present so that they do not change things when they return to the past.
-Young Hank reconciles with the present version of Best and asks him to find a way to make them forget who they are.
+Young Hank reconciles with the present version of Beast and asks him to find a way to make them forget who they are.
 During a game of pool with his older self, Bobby breaks down with the knowledge that he will be forced back into the closet when he returns to his original time.
 Iceman tries to reassure him that he will grow up to be someone awesome but younger Bobby admits that he quite likes the person he's become but the option to remain that person is no longer possible.
 Angel catches up to Archangel to say goodbye.
 Scott and Bloodstorm visit the adult Cyclops' grave and Scott comes to terms with the fact that he won't be a part of the future and that going back to their timeline is ensuring this.
 The X-Men meet in a Florida military base (the first place they became an official team in X-Men #1 in 1963) and resolve to tie up some loose ends.
 They destroy Mojo's new TV network, Scott says goodbye to Corsair and the Starjammers, and recruit the Raksha as official X-Men, who are to be trained by Danger and Polaris.
 At the X-Mansion, Jean and Scott finally give in to their feelings and share a kiss.
 As they prepare to travel back in time, they see a news report that Magneto has formed a new Brotherhood and is attacking a nearby city so the X-Men resolve to stay in the present for just a little while longer.